Christmas in Finland: History

 Early-morning Christmas church on Christmas Day morning is part of the Protestant tradition.
 The Christmas gospel is heard and Luther’s hymn 21 Enkeli taivaan (Vom Himmel hoch, da komm ich her) is sung.
 Previously the Lutheran church was very strict about attending the Christmas church.
 If you did not attend, you were reprimanded publicly in the annual catechetical meeting.
 Reading the Christmas gospel before the meal became common at the end of the 1800s as a consequence of the Christian revival.

 Having a sauna at Christmas is an old tradition.
 People washed in the Christmas sauna before the festivities, and food and drink gifts were left there for the elf.
 People in wealthy families started giving each other presents at the beginning of the 1800s.
 Christmas calendars arrived in Finland after the second world war.

 The tradition to visit cemeteries to light candles on family graves was started in the 1900s.
 It became a common practice at the graves of fallen soldiers after the Winter War and soon at other graves too.
 The Kekri tradition of leaving presents for the dead was moved to Christmas.
 Nowadays candles may be lighted as a common experience to honor the dead.

 Eating abundantly at the Christmas meal comes from the ancient Finns and relates to the agricultural year cycle and the festival of light celebrated around the winter solstice.
 At a time when food was grown at home, gluttony and eating meat at Christmas was a rare luxury.
 Lutefisk and porridge are some of the oldest Christmas foods.
 Barley was replaced by rice in the 1800s.
 Casseroles, prune soup and gingerbread biscuits were adopted from the upper classes in the 1800s and 1900s.
 The Christmas ham replaced the kekri lamb, and in the 1940s it was challenged by the wild turkey.

-Posti Group has been publishing Christmas stamps since 1973.

-Christmas has traditionally been a family celebration, but in the 2000s it has become common to spend Christmas alone.
+Christmas has traditionally been a family celebration in Finland, but in the 2000s, it had become quite common to spend Christmas alone.
+The Posti Group have been publishing Christmas stamps in Finland since 1973.

 Celebrating Christmas

 The usual Christmas decorations are spruce twigs, Christmas tree, Christmas wreaths, straw goats, himmelis, apples, candles, Christmas tablecloths, Christmas flowers, outdoor torches, ice lanterns and sheafs.

 To preserve nature, some people choose a tree in the garden or nearby forest to decorate for the birds, instead of buying a Christmas tree.
 The tree is decorated with fat balls.
 Before giving out the presents, some may light candles for the dead.
 It is commonplace to go in the sauna at Christmas.

-The Finnish Yule table normally features different casseroles made usually of carrot, swede (lanttulaatikko) or potato (sweetened potato casserole) and various fish, such as cold smoked salmon, gravlax and Coregonus lavaretus (graavisiika).
+The Finnish Christmas meal, Joulupöytä (literally “Yule Table”), normally features different casseroles made usually of carrot, swede (lanttulaatikko) or potato (sweetened potato casserole) and various fish, such as cold smoked salmon, gravlax and Coregonus lavaretus (graavisiika).
 On Christmas Eve people usually eat rice porridge.